Harry J. Anslinger: Campaign against cannabis (1930–1937)

-Enforcement
+Promotion of cannabis as public harm

-The Bureau first prepared a legislative plan to seek a new law from Congress that would place marijuana and its distribution directly under federal control.
-Second, Anslinger ran a campaign against marijuana on radio and at major forums.
+The Bureau first prepared a legislative plan to seek a new law from Congress that would place cannabis and its distribution directly under federal control.
+Second, Anslinger ran a campaign against cannabis on radio and at major forums.
 His view was clear, ideological and judgmental:

-By using the mass media as his forum, and receiving much support from yellow journalism publisher William Randolph Hearst, Anslinger propelled the anti-marijuana sentiment from state level to a national movement.
+By using the mass media as his forum, and receiving much support from yellow journalism publisher William Randolph Hearst, Anslinger propelled the anti-cannabis sentiment from state level to a national movement.
 He used what he called his "Gore Files" - a collection of quotes from police reports - to graphically depict offenses caused by drug users.
 They were written in the terse and concise language of a police report.
 His most infamous story in The American Magazine concerned Victor Licata, who killed his family:

-This story was referenced in the 1937 anti-weed film “Reefer Madness”.
+This story was referenced in the 1937 anti-weed film Reefer Madness.
 It is one of 200 violent crimes which were documented in Anslinger's "Gore Files" series.
 It has since been discovered that Licata murdered his family due to severe mental illness, which had been diagnosed early in his youth, and not because of cannabis use.
-Researchers have now proved that Anslinger wrongly attributed 198 of the "Gore Files" stories to marijuana usage, and the remaining "two cases could not be disproved because no records existed concerning the crimes."
-During the 1937 Marijuana Tax Act hearings, Anslinger rehashed the 1933 Licata killings while giving testimony to Congress.
+Researchers have now proved that Anslinger wrongly attributed 198 of the "Gore Files" stories to cannabis usage, and the remaining "two cases could not be disproved because no records existed concerning the crimes."
+During the 1937 Marihuana Tax Act hearings, Anslinger rehashed the 1933 Licata killings while giving testimony to Congress.